capico/captas/README.md

  - gls (https://www.gnu.org/software/gsl/), for math functions.
  - The Levenberg-Marquardt method is based on the implementation of the MINPACK library (https://www.netlib.org/minpack/), whose routines have been translated to the C language.

-The source files for iniparser and gnuplot_i are included.
-The gsl library must be installed.
+The source files for iniparser and gnuplot_i are included in the `src` folder.
+The GSL library (https://www.gnu.org/software/gsl/) is required to compile `captas`.
 In order to display the plots, the gnuplot program (http://www.gnuplot.info/) must be installed.

-### Plataform
+### Platform

 captas is designed to run on Windows (gcc with msys2 or wsl) and Linux platforms.